Clyde013/Deep-Equilibrium-BERT/README.md

 - [ ] Properly learn the math... should probably do this yep.
 - [ ] Write the report paper so I can graduate.
 - [ ] profit????

+## DONE
+- [x] FINISH OSCAR.PY MODULE
+- [x] Go through [TorchDyn tutorial notebooks](https://github.com/DiffEqML/torchdyn/tree/master/tutorials) and learn how to actually use the library.
+- [x] Figure out how tf to extend HuggingFace's BERT implementation to support ODEs.
+- [x] Write the training loop using LightningModule

 # Environment Setup
 ```